 Why Most Startups Fail: The Product

-Of the many major points, my dad made with me, one really stuck out.
-Back when I was thinking about going into the technology business – this was pre-internet days – I was discussing with him my future career plans and I told him that I was going to go into computers.
-He said “No, don’t do that.
+One of the many major points my dad made with me stuck out.
+Back when I was thinking about going into the technology business – this was pre-internet days – I was discussing my future career plans with him and told him that I would go into computers.
+He said, “No, don’t do that.
 Computers are a fad.
 You should get into real estate, or even be a barber.”
 As a young, semi-stupid, know-it-all, I thought to myself, why would I ever want to be a barber?
-So when I asked why, I got this answer “Everyone needs their hair cut, and everyone needs a house”.
-So in his way, I realized years later, that he was basically saying “do something which is always in demand – address a need, not a want.”
-For the longest time, I thought computers were a need, and now the internet is a need, but the question is – do people really need what you are selling?
+So when I asked why, I got this answer “Everyone needs their hair cut, and everyone needs a house.”
+So in his way, I realized years later that he was saying, “do something that is always in demand – address a need, not a want.”
+For the longest time, I thought computers were a need, and now the internet is a need, but the question is – do people need what you are selling?

 Since the startup media is so positively focused, it’s usually few and far between when we see a story on the failure of a startup.
-So typically the only time that we see that kind of story is when something really high profile fails, like HomeJoy.
-There are plenty of low profile failures (one of the reasons they may have failed is of course due to the low profile, so one also must understand that the startup press probably kills more startups simply by not giving them press)
+So typically, the only time that we see that kind of story is when something high profile fails, like HomeJoy.
+There are plenty of low-profile failures (one of the reasons they may have failed is of course, due to the low profile, so one also must understand that the startup press probably kills more startups simply by not giving them press)

-HomeJoy failed for the exact same reason more startups failed: no one really needed what they were selling.
-This is the tragedy of many [this] for [that] startup – just because it worked for Uber and AirBnB, doesn’t mean that it will work for flowers, or house cleaning, or anything else.
-Of course, if they looked at my 5 Ways to Build a Billion Dollar Startup post, they would have realized that they didn’t hit all 5 points, or even most of them – sure they may have covered point 3, laziness, but were they letting people be helpful, free, combat waste, or go up against an established order?
+HomeJoy failed for the same reason more startups failed: no one needed what they were selling.
+This is the tragedy of many [this] for [that] startup – just because it worked for Uber and Airbnb doesn’t mean that it will work for flowers, house cleaning, or anything else.
+Of course, if they looked at my 5 Ways to Build a Billion Dollar Startup post, they would have realized that they didn’t hit all 5 points, or even most of them – sure, they may have covered point 3, laziness, but were they letting people be helpful, free, combat waste, or go up against an established order?
 No.

-It’s really down to the product, not the sales people or the marketing people.
-Even the most talented salespeople can’t sell a turd, so matter how shiny it’s polished.
-If the product sucks, then no amount of sales or marketing or visibility can shift it.
+It’s down to the product, not the salespeople or the marketing people.
+Even the most talented salespeople can’t sell a turd, so matter how shiny, it’s polished.
+If the product sucks, then no amount of sales or marketing, or visibility can shift it.